 Overview of the Program

 CIT sessions are three weeks long and run concurrently with the rest of camp.
 Girls who have finished the 10th or 11th grades are eligible to participate.
-In recognition of the contribution CITs make to the operation of camp, their camp tuition fees are reduced by half.
+In recognition of the contribution CITs make to the operation of camp, their camp tuition fees are reduced.

 Initiative * Collaboration * Attitude * Motivation * Presentation

 A future CJL counselor shows initiative in her behavior and accountability for her actions.
 She collaborates well with the camp community, maintains a positive attitude, is motivated to do the right thing for camp and campers, and presents herself in a way that others can respect and model.